On Inflation and Reheating Features in the Higgs-$R^2$ Model

 \section{Abstract}

-We investigated inflation in the Higgs-$R^2$ model and assumed the trajectory to follow a single-field approximation called minimal two-field mode.
-Using this approximation, we tried to constrain the Higgs' non-minimal coupling $\xi$.
-During inflation, we investigated the effect of the large/small $\xi$ on the non-gaussianity.
-We found that large/small $\xi$ could not provide the large non-gaussianity.
-In this paper, we divided the preheating stage to be quadratic regime and quartic regime.
-During the quadratic regime, the gauge bosons' production is the most dominant.
-However, it could not drain the whole inflaton's energy.
-Thus, we introduced a dark matter candidate with a large coupling drain of the whole inflaton's energy.
-We also found the large $\xi$ is problematic to provide successful preheating.
-In our paper, if the $\xi>485$, it could prevent the preheating to exist.
-Also, in order to continue the preheating into the quartic regime, $\xi$ must be constrained below $\sim 10$ to prevent excessively large perturbative decay.
-Finally, the small $\xi$ also prevents the Bose-Einstein condensation in a radiation-dominated regime, thus small reheating temperature $\sim 10^7$ GeV could be obtained in this model.
+We investigated inflation in the Higgs-$R^2$ model under the single-field approximation, referred to as the minimal two-field mode, and used this approximation to constrain the Higgs non-minimal coupling $\xi$.
+During inflation, we examined the impact of $\xi$ on non-Gaussianity and found that it cannot generate a large signal.
+In our paper, the preheating stage is divided into quadratic and quartic regimes.
+Gauge boson production dominates in the quadratic regime but is insufficient to deplete the inflaton energy.
+To account for the remaining energy, we introduced a dark matter candidate with a large coupling capable of draining the inflaton's energy density.
+For $\xi \lesssim 4.2$, the quadratic oscillations extend into the quartic regime, yielding a reheating temperature of order $\sim 10^{10}\,\text{GeV}$, which depends sensitively on the residual inflaton energy density.
+By contrast, for $\xi > 4.2$, oscillations only happens at the quadratic regime.
+During this regime, Pauli blocking suppresses the instantaneous decay of gauge bosons into fermions, resulting in a lower reheating temperature of order $\sim 10^9\,\text{GeV}$.